 - Pick the route.
 If you want the strongest evidence-based protocol, oral finasteride 1 mg daily plus topical minoxidil 5% twice daily is the standard.
 If side effects concern you, start with topical finasteride or oral low-dose minoxidil.

 - Fix what the labs show.
-Repleting low ferritin or vitamin D will not regrow hair on its own, but the AGA medications work better against a clean nutritional baseline.
+Repleting low ferritin or vitamin D will not regrow hair on its own, but the AGA medications work better against a solid nutritional baseline.

 - Reassess at month 6 and month 12.
 Compare the photos, not the mirror.
 Memory is unreliable; pixels are not.